How to Get Away with Murder: Season 4 (2017–18)

 In the fourth season, Annalise works with a therapist, Dr. Isaac Roa, to see through her recovery from alcoholism.
 She initially cuts ties with Bonnie (who moves to the DA's office as an assistant district attorney reporting to DA Todd Denver) and the interns, gets a woman with a long rap sheet freed from jail, and then commits to a major class action against the state for miscarriages of justice caused by an underfunded public defender's office.
-Laurel deduces that her father, Jorge Castillo, is responsible for Wes's murder and hatches a scheme to steal incriminating evidence from his law firm with the help of Michaela, Oliver, Frank, and Asher.
+Laurel deduces that her father, Jorge Castillo, is responsible for Wes' murder and hatches a scheme to steal incriminating evidence from his law firm with the help of Michaela, Oliver, Frank, and Asher.
 During the data heist, their classmate Simon (Behzad Dabu) accidentally shoots himself with Laurel's gun, leading to Asher's arrest, and Laurel goes into premature labor after being accidentally struck by Frank.
 Annalise successfully saves the baby.
 However, Jorge claims custody of his grandchild by submitting evidence of Laurel's past addictions and history of mental illness to a judge.
 Laurel's mother arrives unexpectedly to "help" Laurel fight against her father, and Frank and Bonnie uncover a mysterious link between Laurel's mother and both Wes and his killer, Dominic.
 Meanwhile, Annalise searches for alternative ways to win her class action lawsuit.
-On January 3, 2018, a crossover with Scandal was announced which aired on March 1, 2018.
+On January 3, 2018, a crossover with Scandal was announced, which aired on March 1, 2018, related with the presentation of the class action lawsuit by Annalise to the Supreme Court in Washington, D.C., with the help of the Scandal characters.

 Season 5 (2018–19)

 On May 11, 2018, ABC renewed the series for a fifth season, which premiered on September 27, 2018.

 After Annalise's class-action victory in the Supreme Court, she and her associates seek to start a new chapter in their lives.
 Annalise starts working at Caplan & Gold so she can use their resources for her class-action cases, while also working back at Middleton.
-Connor, Michaela, Asher and Laurel begin their third year at law school, and a new student, Gabriel Maddox joins the group on Annalise's class.
+Connor, Michaela, Asher and Laurel begin their third year at law school, and a new student, Gabriel Maddox joins the group in Annalise's class.
 Meanwhile, Frank tries to find out the real reason Maddox came to Middleton in the first place, and Asher joins Bonnie at the DA's office as he gets an internship there.
 At the same time, Connor and Oliver also start planning their wedding, which is seen through new flashforwards that reveal a new murder committed.
 Governor Birkhead is behind the witch-hunt against Annalise.